josundt/Durelia/README.md

 feature set; the interesting part is the TypeScript code and the typical usage scenarios it demonstrates.

-To run the sample application; clone the repository and run following from a console window:
+To run the sample application; clone the repository and run following from the console:
 ```bash
 npm install
 npm start